maltesa/vite-react-tailwind-example/README.md

 # What's this?

-This is a sample project for the Open Campus Frontend Developer Programm.
+This is a sample project (a web music player) for the Open Campus Frontend Developer Programm.
 It uses vite, react and tailwindcss.

 # Setup Steps

+_The state after the setup can be found in the `after-setup` Branch._

 These steps explain how to setup an empty project with vite, react and tailwindcss.
 These steps were also used to create this sample project.